 Sample quality test by I-V and C-V

-Full computer control with extensive software support featuring the latest evaluation procedures of physics of deep levels developed, library database for accurate contamination determination
+Full computer control with extensive software support featuring the latest evaluation procedures of physics of deep levels, complete (extensive and expandable) library database for accurate contamination determination

 Interfacing to a broad range of cryostats